bbeng89/bbeng89.github.io/_posts/2019-08-12-gear-and-modifications.md

 layout: article
 banner:
 override_home_banner: false
+description: "Read about some of my favorite gear and modifications I've made to my RV"
 ---

 <p>Over time I've found a lot of gear, as well as modifications I've been able to make, that have made my life full-timing a lot easier.
 The following is a list of some of the gear and changes I've made that have made the biggest difference for me.</p>